 Chances are, we all know someone who is divorced — probably several someones.
 In 2000, there were over 957,200 finalized divorces in the United States.
 The U.S. Census Bureau says that 50 percent of all marriages entered into today will end in divorce.
-That’s a lot of broken homes, heartaches and paperwork, not to mention money spent on attorney fees and court costs.
+That’s many broken homes, heartaches, and paperwork, not to mention money spent on attorney fees and court costs.

 But, some say those percentages of future doomed marriages have to be interpreted based on other factors.
-Barbara Whitehead and David Popenoe’s “The State of Our Unions” (2004), which was prepared at Rutgers University for the National Marriage Project, says that there are several important social factors that affect that 50 percent estimate.
+Barbara Whitehead and David Popenoe’s “The State of Our Unions” (2004), prepared at Rutgers University for the National Marriage Project, says that several important social factors affect that 50 percent estimate.
 For example, your risk of divorce decreases by:

 - 24 percent if you had a baby more than seven months after you got married

 - 24 percent if you were over 25 when you got married

 - 14 percent of your own parents never divorced

 - 14 percent if you go to church as a family